Cooperative Extension’s Grow Your Own, Nevada classes return in September

-Eight classes offered statewide to teach high-desert gardeners about growing and preserving food
+Classes offered to teach high-desert gardeners about growing and preserving food

 University of Nevada Cooperative Extension’s fall Grow Your Own, Nevada!
-Program presents eight classes statewide to help Nevadans get on the path to more sustainable, local, healthy living by growing and preserving more of their own food.
+Program presents four classes to help Nevadans get on the path to more sustainable, local, healthy living by growing more of their own food.

 The series features back-to-basics information for backyard or small-acreage edible gardening.